 Stay informed: Visit www.floridadisaster.org to find information on shelters, road closures, and evacuation routes.
 For live updates on the latest weather patterns, follow the State Emergency Response Team @FLSERT on Twitter and Facebook.
 VISIT FLORIDA is also providing weather updates and official source links for visitors to keep up with the latest changes here.

-Obtaining financial assistance for lodging: Hurricane evacuees in need of financial assistance for lodging can contact the Federal Emergency Management Agency (FEMA) online or by phone at 800-621-3362.*
+Obtaining financial assistance for lodging: Hurricane evacuees in need of financial assistance for lodging can contact the Federal Emergency Management Agency (FEMA) online or by phone at 800-621-3362.

 Finding a hotel that accepts FEMA assistance: If you already have FEMA lodging assistance and you are looking for available lodging under FEMA’s Transitional Shelter Assistance Program, a list of participating hotels is available on the www.disasterassistance.gov website.
 Call the hotel to determine current availability, and be sure to inform the hotel when you call that you are participating in FEMA’s emergency lodging program.

 Shelter Information: If lodging accommodations are simply not an available option for you, you can find a list of open evacuation shelters updated in real time here.
 Some local shelters require advanced notice for pets.
-Review the list of American Kennel Club’s pet-friendly shelters in the area.

 - Download Florida Storms App (Google Play/iTunes)

-- Travel and roadways updates FL511.com or call 511
+- Travel and roadways update FL511.com or call 511

 - Use GasBuddy to find fuel.